-Riddell PM is a market leading construction consultancy offering a wide range of Building O&M Manual documentation products and innovative Digital Information Systems.
+Riddell PM is a UK market leading consultancy firm offering a wide range of Building O&M Manual documentation products and innovative Digital Information Systems.

-Our experience covers several industry sectors, including Building Construction, Water Supply & Treatment, Manufacturing, Airports & Railways Infrastructure, Renewable Energy, Finance & Banking, Healthcare, Education and Sport & Leisure.
-We have a proud reputation built up over 25 years for our professional work and our customer service.
-Our accreditation to ISO 9001 underlines our commitment to continious improvement with special focus on quality and establishing lasting customer relationships.
+Our experience covers several industry sectors, including Building Construction, Water Supply & Treatment, Manufacturing, Airports & Railways Infrastructure, Renewable Energy, Finance & Banking, Healthcare, Education and Sports & Leisure.
+We have a proud reputation built up over 30 years for our high quality, professional work and our excellent customer service.
+Our accreditation to ISO 9001 underlines our commitment to continuous improvement with special focus on quality and establishing lasting customer relationships.